-The proposed capital improvement
+The capital improvement

 project focuses mainly at Goshen High School and includes site

-upgrade its athletic facilities without impacting the tax levy.
+technology (IT) infrastructure, without impacting the tax levy.

 15,000 square foot addition that will

 Five additional interior